 A hormonal condition that leads to a reduction or absence of thyroxine in the blood.
 Thyroxine is integral to the regulation of metabolism and immunity.
 This condition is easily treated with supplemented thyroid hormone.

 Intervertebral disk disease

-Toy breeds such as the Pekingese, Basset hound and Welsh corgi are especially prone to this disease which brings about a degeneration of the intervertebral disks of the spine.
+Long-backed breeds such as the Pekingese, Basset Hound and Welsh Corgi are especially prone to this disease which brings about a degeneration of the intervertebral disks of the spine.
 Anti-inflammatories or holistic therapies are recommended to treat IDD.

 Some regard joint dysplasia as a hereditary ailment, but it is more commonly found of any dog that has been bred to be small.
 Hip dysplasia can cause an early onset of arthritis.
 Overweight dogs or dogs that have injured their legs will also suffer with this condition.

 Seizures are often caused by a dog ingesting a toxin.
 A dog of any size can suffer with epileptic seizures, but Pugs are more prone to seizures caused by an inflammation of the brain.